How much should you be ready to spend to get your drone coverage set up? The answer often depends on what you need your insurance for.

 Just got a new drone and looking to test it out at a nearby park?
-You are likely looking at a lower coverage limit in that case.
+In that case, you are likely looking at a lower coverage limit.
 Recreational policies can be purchased for less than $50 a month, or even lower if purchased by the hour.

 Standard Drone Insurance ($1M)

 Real estate photography, event photography and surveying jobs at empty sites are prime examples of operations that require a standard Liability plan.
 The most common limit used for these operations is $1M per occurrence, which can cost around $80 per month.

 SkyWatch.AI $1M Liability policies start at $62 for the entire month and can be purchased by the hour for an average of $14, depending on the flight zone.
 If your business operates throughout the year, you may opt for an annual plan which starts at $750, and includes discount opportunities for pilots without a claim history, as well as lower Hull rates for pilots looking to insure their drone for physical damage on top of the Liability coverage.

 High Liability Drone Insurance ($2M - $5M)